dondi3go/supersynk/README.md

 ## How to use it ?

-The API is made of 2 endpoints, one for the clients who share data with the other participants of the channel, and another one for the pure observer clients of the channel.
+The API is made of 2 endpoints, one for the clients who share data with the other clients of the channel, and another one for the pure observer clients of the channel.

 In each use case, clients can share/get data using one and only one HTTP request.